bmeddeb/RepoMetrics/docs/development/python-rust-bridge.md

 # Python-Rust Bridge

-GitFleet uses a hybrid architecture with a Rust core and Python bindings through [PyO3](https://github.com/PyO3/pyo3).
+GitFleet uses a hybrid architecture with a Rust core for performance-critical Git operations and Python for high-level APIs and provider clients.
 This page explains how the Python-Rust bridge works and how to use it effectively.

 ## Architecture Overview

 GitFleet's architecture consists of three main layers:

-1. **Rust Core Library**: High-performance, memory-safe implementation of Git operations
+1. **Rust Core Library**: High-performance, memory-safe implementation of key Git operations (cloning, blame, commit analysis)
 2. **PyO3 Bridge Layer**: Exposes Rust functionality to Python with asyncio integration
-3. **Python Interface**: User-friendly API with additional Python-specific features
+3. **Python Interface**: User-friendly API with provider clients, data models, and utility functions

 ## How PyO3 is Used in GitFleet